-City Year AmeriCorps
+Serving with City Year AmeriCorps

 I began my career with City Year in Tulsa as first an impact manager providing direct supports to a school-based team of AmeriCorps members over the course of two service years.
 Next, I transitioned to an impact director position and then the director of learning, development & evaluations for our site.

 Throughout my tenure with City Year, I’ve had the privilege of working alongside four classes of City Year AmeriCorps members who have made a commitment to serving the Tulsa community and its students.
 That’s a total of 278 AmeriCorps Volunteers who have offered support, mentoring and school-wide programming to more than 18,184 students across Tulsa’s highest need schools.

 Today, I proudly serve as the managing director of impact for City Year Tulsa.
 In each of the roles I’ve held at City Year, I’ve endeavored to better support and empower our City Year AmeriCorps members in the work they’re doing on behalf of our students.

 While their surroundings and overall service experience is different from my own, I’ve had the honor of witnessing, and in small ways helping them navigate, the challenge and transformative experience they’ve taken on.

 Over the course of each service year I watch our AmeriCorps members become strong and confident advocates for their students and communities.
 Every year I see our volunteers develop personally and professionally and I’ve seen them overcome hardship and struggle to accomplish huge feats on behalf of their students, schools and teammates.